-While seasonally adjusted unemployment is up 0.6 percentage points, it remains near record lows and less than half the rate resulting from the 1991/1992 recession.
+While seasonally adjusted unemployment is up 0.7 percentage points from its low of 3.5% in December 2022, it remains near record lows and less than half the rate resulting from the 1991/1992 recession.
 Unemployment and credit defaults are the key indicators to watch as GDP continues to slow, interest rates remain moderate, and inflation continues to add to the cost of living pressure.